hev/hev/README.md

 I work for Serverless on #observability tools.
 I am interested in, Observability, Secure Software Supply chains, Developer UX/GitOps, and COVID data science.

-- 🔭 I’m currently working on Serverless
+- 🔭 I’m currently working on Aerospike DB Observability & Management tools.
-- 👯 I’m looking to collaborate on Dev Sec Ops
 - 📫 How to reach me: File an issue?
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like to ride bikes (Road, MTB and Snow)